Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Standards and Frameworks

 According to the Common Core Standards for Mathematics \citep{common-core-2023}, ``Modeling is the process of choosing and using appropriate mathematics and statistics to analyze empirical situations, to understand them better, and to improve decisions.''
 They provide Figure~\ref{fig-modeling-diag} to demonstrate the standard workflow used to create a model.
+The National Council of Teachers of Mathematics ``High School Mathematics Reimagined, Revitalized, and Relevant'' report \citep{nctm2024} reiterates the importance of mathematical modeling.

 Models can be as simple as writing a total purchase price as a product of the cost per item and the quantity purchased.
 They can be more complex, as well: modeling financial data, selecting driving routes, predicting the weather, and more.
-Several potential applications of modeling that can be demonstrated using a spreadsheet.
+Several potential applications of modeling exist that can be demonstrated using a spreadsheet.

-To demonstrate function composition (applying a function to the result of a second function, i.e., \((f \circ g)(x) = f(g(x))\)), students can use formulas to represent different functions across multiple columns.
+To demonstrate an important concept in mathematics of function composition (applying a function to the result of a second function, i.e., \((f \circ g)(x) = f(g(x))\)), students can use formulas to represent different functions across multiple columns.
 Properties such as function associativity and lack of commutativity can be explored and visualized with real numbers.

 Sequences and series provide another straightforward example of how one might integrate mathematical modeling and spreadsheets.
 Formulas for recursive and explicit expressions of geometric series could be introduced.
 Consider a scenario where someone deposits \$1,000 into a bank account each year and accrues annual interest at a rate of 5\%.
 They can calculate the total balance of the account at the end of 50 years \citep{geom_series_applications}.
 This task could first be explored recursively using a spreadsheet; this may then help students visualize the series component.
 Students can then derive an explicit formula and confirm it matches.
+More guidance about mathematical modeling in K--12 can be found in the Guidelines for Assessment and Instruction in Mathematical Modeling Education (GAIMME) report \citep{gaimme}.